Atelectasis: Compressive atelectasis

+This type of atelectasis occurs when alveoli of an entire lobe of the lung are filled by a tumor, typically bronchioloalveolar carcinoma.
+The filling of the alveoli results in a loss of lung volume.

 Cicatrization (contraction) atelectasis

-It occurs when either local or generalized fibrotic changes in the lung or pleura hamper expansion and increase elastic recoil during expiration.
-Causes include granulomatous disease, necrotising pneumonia and radiation fibrosis.
+This type occurs when there is contraction of the lung tissue due to the presence of scar tissue.
+The local or generalized fibrotic changes in the lung or pleura decrease expansion of the lung and increase elastic recoil during expiration.
+Causes include granulomatous disease (e.g., sarcoidosis), necrotizing pneumonia and radiation pneumonitis.

-Chronic atelectasis

-Chronic atelectasis may take one of two forms—middle lobe syndrome or rounded atelectasis.
+Special cases

 Right middle lobe syndrome

-In right middle lobe syndrome, the middle lobe of the right lung contracts, usually because of pressure on the bronchus from enlarged lymph glands and occasionally a tumor.
+In right middle lobe syndrome, the middle lobe of the right lung contracts due to pressure on the bronchus.
+This many be secondary to an enlarged lymph node or occasionally a tumor.
 The blocked, contracted lung may develop pneumonia that fails to resolve completely and leads to chronic inflammation, scarring, and bronchiectasis.

-Patchy atelectasis

-Is due to lack of surfactant, as occurs in hyaline membrane disease of newborn or acute (adult) respiratory distress syndrome (ARDS).
+Right middle lobe syndrome may occasionally occur in the absence of obvious obstruction.
+It is hypothesized that the etiology of non-obstructive right middle lobe syndrome is transient hypoventilation secondary to chronic or acute inflammation.

 Rounded atelectasis

-In rounded atelectasis (folded lung or Blesovsky syndrome), an outer portion of the lung slowly collapses as a result of scarring and shrinkage of the membrane layers covering the lungs (pleura), which would show as visceral pleural thickening and entrapment of lung tissue.
+Rounded atelectasis (folded lung or Blesovsky syndrome) is often mistaken for lung cancer on imaging.
+The most common current theory for rounded atelectasis is that local pleural irritation leads to thickening and shrinkage of the pleura which causes the adjacent lung to shrink with it.
+The outer portion of the lung slowly collapses as a result of scarring and shrinkage of the membrane layers covering the lungs (pleura), which would show as visceral pleural thickening and entrapment of lung tissue.
 This produces a rounded appearance on X-ray that doctors may mistake for a tumor.
 Rounded atelectasis is usually a complication of asbestos-induced disease of the pleura, but it may also result from other types of chronic scarring and thickening of the pleura.